-Doing more with less: Is there enough upstream investment?
+Doing more with less: debunking the myth of upstream underinvestment

 July 2023

 Fraser McKay, Head of Upstream Analysis Ian Thom, Research Director, Upstream Ann-Louise Hittle, Vice President, Oil Markets

 The oil and gas sector is in an upcycle, as demand rebounds strongly from the Covid-19 pandemic.
 The roll-out of a low-carbon energy system is going to take time.
 Oil will continue to drive the global economy and define energy security for many years to come.